 Stephen F. Willig

 Steve Willig is a partner in the firm’s Litigation department and has been defending professionals, business owners and contractors, and representing insurers, in commercial and casualty litigation for more than thirty years.
 During that time, he has litigated complex matters involving professional malpractice, director and officer liability, employee fidelity bonds, insurance coverage, contracts, government regulations, and negligence.
 His trial and appellate practice has included matters before the federal and state courts in New York and New Jersey, as well as arbitrations and mediations, both privately run and court-sponsored.
-Steve has made numerous continuing education presentations on professional liability and New Labor Law litigation and design professional standard of care, among others.
+Steve has made numerous presentations on legal and accounting malpractice, New Labor Law litigation and design professional standard of care, among others.
 He is also co-editor of Donovan Hatem’s Design & Construction Management Professional Reporter.
 Prior to joining Donovan Hatem, he was a litigation partner at D’Amato & Lynch.